By: Editorial Team | Posted: December 31, 2015 | Updated: December 20, 2023

 There is a very important subtlety in regard to charging.
-For the GreatCall Splash and the Philips Lifeline GoSafe, it is the pendant itself that needs to be charged daily (or maybe every second day).
+Most of these products have a form factor of a single “pendant” that you wear around the neck.
+It is the pendant itself that needs to be charged daily (or maybe every second day).
 This is not at all inconvenient, and you can charge it by the bed at night.
 However, it does mean that while you are charging the pendant you most likely are not wearing it, and that could be just the time you need it.
 Philips Lifeline makes a point that you can charge the pendant while wearing it, but we did not think that was at all realistic.

-In contrast, for the MobileHelp Cellular Duo (LifeFone At Home & On-the-Go) the pendant has its own battery with a very long life (18 months, according to the manual).
+In contrast, for the MobileHelp Duo (and the LifeFone At Home & On-the-Go, GPS) the pendant has its own battery with a very long life (18 months, according to the manual).
 The thing that needs daily charging is the portable base station.
 And while that is charging, the pendant / wearable continues to work just fine, communicating with either the main base station or the portable base station depending on how things are set up.
 This makes it far more likely that one would keep the wearable on 24/7, and for many that may be a decisive factor!

 The main problem with this whole class of products is that they are all quite ugly and they scream “I am old and frail and need help”.
 Many of the older adults in our Explorer circles dislike that aspect of them, and we are frequently told this is a reason people don’t wear them.

-I found myself in two minds about the remaining two products with respect to ease of use and wearability.
-The LifeFone At Home & On-the-Go (MobileHelp Cellular Duo) includes an extra component.
+- The LifeFone At Home & On-the-Go, GPS (same hardware as the MobileHelp Duo) includes an extra component.
 It belongs to the “portable base station” flavor of product.
 As such, it is quite a bit more clunky than the other products.
 But it has a big benefit.
 Namely, it works both out and about, as well as at home, where it connects via its home base station.
 And the wearable itself can be quite a bit smaller than in the case of the “all in one” products that make up the rest of the list.